 Available in dark blue, pink or turquoise, this accessible robe, sold by Buck & Buck, is soft to the touch and also quick-drying.
 Its poncho-like design with a deep front zipper makes dressing easier.

 This long, netted scrubber helps clean hard-to-reach places on one’s body.
 It can also be used outside of the shower to apply body lotions.

 For those who need a little extra support while getting in and/or out of the bathtub, this small grip-safe step is a key tool for sturdiness.

-Forgo stinky washcloths for these fun, fish-shaped scrubbers.
-These kid-approved, mold-resistant cleansing tools are made of soft silicone, gentle enough for sensitive skin and sensory-sensitive kiddos.
+Forgo stinky washcloths for a fun, fish-shaped scrubber.
+This kid-approved, mold-resistant cleansing tool are made of soft silicone, gentle enough for sensitive skin and sensory-sensitive kiddos.

 These soft, graspable tubes are compatible with an array of bathroom items, like shaving razors and toothbrushes, and many other household items, like utensils and markers.
 Lengths can be cut to personalized sizes.
 Six foam grips came in a pack.

 This spa-like foot scrubber uses silicone bristles to gently scrub feet and toes clean.
 It’s kind of like a cleansing massager right in your own bathroom!

 This battery-operated personal hygiene tool allows for intimate cleansing on the go.